mohclips/Elastic-Certified-Engineer-Exam-Notes/Data_Management.md

 > A data stream lets you store append-only time series data across multiple indices while giving you a single named resource for requests. _Data streams are well-suited for logs, events, metrics, and other continuously generated data._

-:warning: __Use for data that doesn't need updating__ - like alarms that open/close or support tickets, etc.  Use an index and alias for that.
+:warning: __Use for data that doesn't need updating__ - So __not__ for alarms that open/close or support tickets, etc.  Use an index and alias for that.

 > ### Datastream Write index
 >